jsenv/core/readme.md

 > Keep in mind one of your dependency may use non-standard JavaScript.
 For instance react uses CommonJS modules.

-## jsenv.config.js
+## jsenv.config.mjs

-We recommend to regroup configuration in a _jsenv.config.js_ file at the root of your working directory.
+We recommend to regroup configuration in a _jsenv.config.mjs_ file at the root of your working directory.

 To get a better idea see [jsenv.config.js](./jsenv.config.js).
 The file can be imported and passed using the spread operator.
 This technic helps to see jsenv custom configuration quickly and share it between files.